 GSMM means the latest edition of the Georgia Stormwater Management Manual, Volume 2: Technical Handbook, and its Appendices.

+Greenspace or open space means permanently protected areas of the site that are preserved in a natural state.

 Hotspot means a land use or activity on a site that has the potential to produce higher than normally found levels of pollutants in stormwater runoff.
 As defined by the administrator, hotspot land use may include gasoline stations, vehicle service and maintenance areas, industrial facilities (both permitted under the Industrial Stormwater General Permit and others), material storage sites, garbage transfer facilities, and commercial parking lots with high-intensity use.

+Hydrologic soil group (HSG) means a natural resource conservation service classification system in which soils are categorized into four runoff potential groups.
+The groups range from group A soils, with high permeability and little runoff produced, to group D soils, which have low permeability rates and produce much more runoff.

 Impervious Surface means a surface composed of any material that significantly impedes or prevents the natural infiltration of water into the soil.
+Impervious surfaces include, but are not limited to, rooftops, buildings, streets and roads, and any concrete or asphalt surface.

 Industrial Stormwater General Permit means the National Pollutant Discharge Elimination System (NPDES) permit issued by Georgia Environmental Protection Division to an industry for stormwater discharges associated with industrial activity.
 The permit regulates pollutant levels associated with industrial stormwater discharges or specifies on-site pollution control strategies based on Standard Industrial Classification (SIC) Code.